148

 Modern East Asian History, History of Food as Cultural Exchange, and Chinese Urban History.

-With Shanghai as my main field of research, I have studied social change in modern Chinese cities, particularly the emergence of a new middle class, mass consumption, and mass mobilization.
-Currently I have been turning my attention to the cultural exchange of food, studying how nationalism changes Chinese cuisine, and researching the effects of imperialism and colonialism on food culture in East Asia since the 20th century.
-I try to scrutinize and check by comparing magazines, newspapers and corporate and administrative documents of each city and conduct supplementary interviews to verify specific facts as much as I can.
+With Shanghai as my main field of research, I have studied social change in modern Chinese cities.
+My work has also explored the theme of cultural exchange through food, examining how nationalism since the 20th century has transformed Chinese cuisine and how Japanese imperialism influenced its acceptance.
+More recently, I have been interested in the development of regional cuisines in contemporary China and the historical identities of Chinese, Japanese, and Korean cuisines.
+I try to scrutinize and check by comparing books, magazines, newspapers and corporate and administrative documents of each city and conduct supplementary interviews to verify specific facts as much as I can.

 Sociology